CloudAssessments/learn-with-anthony-james/learn-docker-with-anthony-james.md

 # Activity 3: Building services with Docker compose
 * What are container services and how does Docker compose help
-* Quick Basics of YAML // general outline structure of YAML and how the indentation and association work

 # Activity 4: Monolithic vs Service Oriented Architecture
 * How containers solve scaling and business problems